cdjames/mdpdf-cj/README.md

 Install globally to use from the command line.

-`npm install mdpdf -g`
+`npm install mdpdf-cj -g`

 Install locally to access the API.

-`npm install mdpdf --save`
+`npm install mdpdf-cj --save`

 ## Example usage

-* `mdpdf README.md` - Simple convert using GitHub Markdown CSS and some additional basic stylings.
+* `mdpdf-cj README.md` - Simple convert using GitHub Markdown CSS and some additional basic stylings.
-* `mdpdf README.md --style styles.css --header header.hbs --hHeight 22` - Convert with custom styling with a header of height 22mm.
+* `mdpdf-cj README.md --style styles.css --header header.hbs --hHeight 22` - Convert with custom styling with a header of height 22mm.

 ## Options